 I offer an office based therapy to patients who need help with their narcotic/opioid addiction problem.
 This applies to medications like Lortab, Percocet, Oxycodone, Oxycontin, Opana, Morphine, Methadone, Heroin, and similar drugs.
 I do not treat other forms of substance abuse, as there are no FDA approved medications for them.

 Patients who have an addiction to narcotics/opioids find it very difficult to quit due to uncomfortable withdrawal symptoms.
 For such patients a medication called Buprenorphine (Suboxone/Subutex) is available as a tablet or a film.
-This medication is placed under the tongue and it effectively prevents symptoms of opiod withdrawal.
+This medication is placed under the tongue and it effectively prevents symptoms of opioid withdrawal.
 This is very effective, ... and being a long acting drug ... a single daily dose is sufficient for most patients.
 Patients are able to carry on this treatment at home.
 Beyond that, it is upto the patient not to use narcotics again.
 This medication is gradually reduced by the patient and eventually there is no need for it.

 This is a very gentle method, and can be carried out without any disruptions with work or school schedule.
 It does not require patients to be admitted to a residential facility.
-This program is not suitable for someone who is not motivated, and does not have the necessary self dicipline.
+This program is not suitable for someone who is not motivated, and does not have the necessary self discipline.
 I do not prescribe Methadone for addiction treatment.